 Pumpkin seeds for dogs are high in fat and should be fed more sparingly.
 One ground-up pumpkin seed per 10 lbs of body weight per day is a safe amount.
 High energy and working breeds can handle higher fat, so you can increase the amount, but make sure you don’t go overboard.

 Monitor your dog’s stool after adding roasted pumpkin seeds to make sure that they are being properly digested.

 How Do I Serve Pumpkin to My Dog?

-Pumpkin can be enjoyed by your dog in a variety of ways.
-There are many pumpkin treats, canned foods for dogs containing pumpkin, and pumpkin supplements that can easily be fed to your dog.
+Your dog can enjoy pumpkin in a variety of ways.
+Many pumpkin treats, canned foods for dogs containing pumpkin, and pumpkin supplements can easily be fed to your dog.

-Cans should be good for 3 or 4 days in the refrigerator, or portion out and freeze in individual servings for a longer-lasting alternative (ice cube trays work perfectly).
+Cans should be good for 3 or 4 days in the refrigerator, portion out, and freeze in individual servings for a longer-lasting alternative (ice cube trays work perfectly).
 Store these properly to avoid freezer burn, which can affect taste and nutrient density.

 You can also feed your dog cooked pumpkin that you make at home.
 Prick a few holes in a pumpkin and bake at 350F for 45-60 minutes.

 Cube or puree for a tasty, home-cooked dog treat!
 While pumpkin is safe for dogs, the flavour and texture improve with cooking.